orbeon/orbeon-forms-doc/form-runner/access-control/tokens.md

 ![Share icon and dialog](../images/dialog-share.png)

 The dialog allows the user to decide whether to share a readonly link or a read-write link (if the user itself has the "Update" permission).
-The link can simply be copied with the "Copy link" button.
+The link can simply be copied with the "Copy link" icon button.

 Links use the `oxf.fr.external-base-url` to specify the external based URL to use: